fnalways/terminus-docs/docs/manual/get-started/install-olares-docker.md

 ```bash
 docker exec -it oic olares-install
 ```
-This command sets up Olares to the "Prepare" phase.
-After this step, you can continue installing and activating Olares using LarePass.
+This command executes the preparation phase for Olares installation.
+After this step, you can continue installing and activating Olares using LarePass on your phone.
 ## Install and activate Olares

 :::warning Same network required
 To avoid activation failures, ensure that both your phone and the Olares device are connected to the same network.
 :::

 1. Open LarePass, on your account activation page, tap **Discover nearby Olares**.
+LarePass will list the detected Olares instances in the same network.
-2. Select your self-hosted Olares device, and tap **Install now**.
+2. Select the target self-hosted Olares device, and tap **Install now**.
 3. When the installation completes, tap **Activate now**.
 Olares will enter the activation process, including initial configuration and network setup.
 4. Follow the on-screen instructions to reset the login password for Olares, then tap **Complete**.